toka-io/chata/chata/README.md

 ## What is Chata?
 Chata is a simple chat server solution.

-The chat server can run on any available port and supports the following events:
+The chat server can run on any available port (default is 1337) and supports the following events:

 ### Server Events
 * activeViewerCount